SSAGESLabs/PySAGES/examples/hoomd-blue/Butane_ANN.md

 ```

 <!-- #region id="0W2ukJuuojAl" -->
-ANN gradually learns the free energy from a probability density estimate based on the frequency of visits to grid on collective variable space.
+ANN gradually learns the free energy from a probability density estimate based on the frequency of visits to the grid on collective variable space.

 For this Colab, we are using butane as the example molecule.
 <!-- #endregion -->